 Earlier this year, I wrote about a house that a friend of mine was buying with an Energy Efficient Mortgage, and it had both of the problems I described here – cold walls and useless insulation.

-If you want to understand politics, you often have to follow the money.
-If you want to understand heat loss in your home, you often have to follow the air.
+If you want to understand politics, follow the money.
+If you want to understand heat loss in your home, follow the air.